OpenFn/docs/docs/cli.md

 <details>
   <summary>What is console.log?</summary>
-  `console.log` is a core JavaScript language function which lets us send messages to the terminal window.
+  <code>console.log</code> is a core JavaScript language function which lets us send messages to the terminal window.
 </details>
 2. Run the job using the cli.
 ```